grafana/loki/docs/sources/logql/log_queries/_index.md

     at=info method=GET path=/ host=grafana.net fwd="124.133.124.161" service=8ms status=200
     ```

-    will get these labels extracted:
+    will result in having the following labels extracted:

     ```kv
     "at" => "info"